ChrisPenner/CMPT370/doc/impl/implementation.md

 were able to help with spreading our knowledge amongst the group was to pair program when possible, this was particularly useful whenever we were in the process of linking together modules we had written separately, as it allowed us to make sure we were connecting them appropriately and verify that they worked.
+When pair programming wasn't possible due to scheduling conflicts, we could resort to asking questions in our team's group chat.

 Since we have done the majority of our work on a single master branch, we have not been able to do code review on individual 'pull requests' as we would have